Trinity Islands, Manchester: Revised proposal

 The site was subsequently sold to developer Renaker in 2018 for £13.4 million, who redesigned the scheme and lodged an application for four towers containing 1,950 apartments with Manchester City Council in December 2021.
 Planning approval was obtained in February 2022.

 Construction

-Construction of the first tower, Trinity Islands Building D2 (169 m (555 ft)), renamed Vista River Gardens, commenced in 2022 and is topped out as of August 2025.
+Construction of the first tower, Vista River Gardens at Trinity Island (formerly Building D2) (169 m (555 ft)), began in 2022.
+The building topped out in August 2025, with completion expected in 2026.

-Construction of the second tower, Building D1 (183 m), also commenced in 2022 and is expected to complete in 2026.
+Construction of the second tower, Building D1 (183 m), also began in 2022.
+The tower topped out in January 2026 and was officially named Trinity Heights, becoming the second-tallest building in Greater Manchester.

 Sale to Starlight

-In November 2024, the Canadian real estate investment and asset management company Starlight Investments bought Building D1 from Renaker.
+In November 2024, the Canadian real estate investment and asset management company Starlight Investments bought Trinity Heights from Renaker.